 It is vital to learn how to become a responsible digital citizen because the internet is full of people from all walks of life and you can never know who is watching or reading your content.
 This is one of the reasons why you should keep your personal life private because by so doing, you eliminate the threat to your safety…up to a point.

-At least if you do have the unfortunate experience of having a stalker, burglar, or identity thief (because these people often find alternative ways to get your details), you will know you didn’t supply them with the information on how to find, exploit, or blackmail you.
+At least if you do have the unfortunate experience of having a stalker, burglar, or identity thief (because these people often find alternative ways to get your details), you will know you didn’t supply them with the information on how to find, exploit, blackmail, or kill you.

 - You build better relationships